|Systems||numerous, see Emulation|

 - Sonic's Ultimate Genesis Collection: by Backbone Entertainment for Xbox 360 and PlayStation 3.

 - Sega Mega Drive and Genesis Classics: by d3t for Windows, macOS, Linux, PlayStation 4, Xbox One, and Nintendo Switch.

 - Sega Ages: by M2 for PlayStation 3 and Nintendo Switch.
 Previous Sega Ages titles were ports rather than emulation.

 - Single Genesis games were also released for various systems through emulation.
-In addition to the Virtual Console on Nintendo systems as listed above, emulated genesis games have also been released for PlayStation 3, Xbox 360, PlayStation 4, Xbox One, iOS and Android.
+In addition to the Virtual Console on Wii, Wii U, and Nintendo 3DS, emulated Genesis games have also been released for PlayStation 3, Xbox 360, PlayStation 4, Nintendo Switch, Xbox One, iOS and Android.